Paul Reubens: 1985: Pee-wee's Big Adventure

-Pee-wee's Playhouse: 1986–1991
+1986–1991: Pee-wee's Playhouse

 After seeing the success of Pee-wee's Big Adventure, the CBS network approached Reubens with an ill-received cartoon series proposal.
 In 1986, CBS agreed to sign Reubens to act, produce, and direct his live-action children's program, Pee-wee's Playhouse, with a budget of $325,000 per episode, the same price as a prime-time sitcom, and no creative interference from CBS; although CBS did request a few minor changes throughout the years.
 After casting actors like Laurence Fishburne and S. Epatha Merkerson, production began in New York City.
-The opening credits of the show were sung by Cyndi Lauper.
+The opening credits of the show were sung by Cyndi Lauper (under the pseudonym Ellen Shaw).

-Playhouse was designed as an educational yet entertaining and artistic show for children and, despite being greatly influenced by 1950s shows Reubens watched as a child like The Rocky and Bullwinkle Show, The Mickey Mouse Club, Captain Kangaroo and Howdy Doody, it quickly acquired a dual audience of kids and grownups.
-Reubens, always trying to make Pee-wee a positive role model, created a consciously moral show, one that would teach children the ethics of reciprocity.
-Reubens believed that children liked the Playhouse because it was fast-paced, colorful and "never talked them down"; while parents liked the Playhouse because it reminded them of the past.
+Playhouse was designed as an educational yet entertaining and artistic show for children and, despite being greatly influenced by 1950s shows Reubens watched as a child like The Rocky and Bullwinkle Show, The Mickey Mouse Club, Captain Kangaroo, and Howdy Doody, it quickly acquired a dual audience of kids and grownups.
+Reubens, always trying to make Pee-wee a positive role model, created a consciously moral show, one that would teach children the Golden Rule.
+Reubens believed that children liked Playhouse because it was fast-paced, colorful and "never talked down to them"; while parents liked Playhouse because it reminded them of the past.

 In 1986, Reubens (billed as Paul Mall) was the voice of the ship's computer in Flight of the Navigator.
 In 1987, Reubens provided the voice for the pilot droid RX-24 a.k.a.
 Captain "Rex" in Star Tours, a Star Wars-themed motion simulator attraction at Disneyland and Disney-MGM Studios at Walt Disney World, and Disneyland Paris.
 He also reprised the role of Pee-wee Herman in cameo appearances in the film Back to the Beach and TV show Sesame Street, the latter of which made a cameo in Playhouse.